 We admit that we’ve left lots of good playgrounds off the list—we had to—but we hope you’ll weigh in to let us know if any of them is a favourite of yours.
 But as the weekend approaches, we wish you happy exploring and abundant sunny skies to accompany you out the door!

-Pusat Sains Negara is fairly large and has more than one playground.
-The uniqueness of this park is the fact that it incorporates science and learning with play – for example, the ‘whispering dome’.
-Access to the playground is free, and visitors are welcome to head over to the Science Centre (fee is RM6 for adults and RM3 for children) for more learning.
+Access to the playground is free, and visitors are welcome to head over to the Science Centre (fee is RM6 for adults and RM3 for children), or Dinosaur Encounter Exhibition (fee is RM15 for adults and RM12 for children age 4-12) for more learning.

 Address: Persiaran Bukit Kiara, Bukit Kiara, 50662, KL.

 The Publika park is small and simple.
 They have basic activities for kids to take part in but the concept and design of the overall playground is interesting as it has a futuristic feel and is quite avant-garde compared to many other playgrounds.
 Parents are encouraged to watch their children at all times as no kid is allowed to play without the supervision of an adult in this park.

 Address: The Park, 3rd floor, Publika Shopping Gallery, 1 Jalan Dutamas 1, Solaris Dutamas, 50480, KL.

 Parking: Normal parking (everyday): RM3 for the first hour, RM2 for every subsequent hour; Premier parking (everyday): RM7 for the first 2 hours, RM3 for every subsequent hour